S0AndS0/Perinoid_Pipes/Documentation/Education_resources.md

 ## Similar tools & guides

 - Devco - [Guide to asymmetric encryption with OpenSSL](https://www.devco.net/archives/2006/02/13/public_-_private_key_encryption_using_openssl.php)

- Seems pretty snazzy but authors of this script have not tested it yet.
+> The above seems pretty snazzy but authors of this script have not tested
+> it yet.

 ## GnuPG encryption related links